Sind-Boh/number-guessing-game/README.md

 - After that by entering "y" or "n" you can choose "Do you wanna play again?"

 ## Technical detailes
-Game build using Python and Random library
+Game build using Python incuding random and time libraries
 ## Requirements
 Python 3.12 or higher